HyphenAI/challenge-ml-nlp-nlu/README.md

 		1- Odd line number is a question
 		2- Even line number is an answer

-*  test_dataset.txt is the dataset for testing, it's formatted in a way to be easy to process:
+*  test_dataset.txt, test-data.txt are the dataset for testing, it's formatted in a way to be easy to process:
 		1- first line is a question
 		2- second line is the right answer to the question
    you can take it another way: